mikalhart/Glowing-Puck-Network/Build-Guide.md

 ## General Testing

-1. Once the sketch has been successfully installed, the first test is to touch the brass discs.
+1. **Touch Test.** Once the sketch has been successfully installed, the first test is to touch the brass discs.
 The LEDs should dimly light in an orange-ish glow that indicates the Puck is trying to connect.
 If you don't see any light, check the wiring to the LED strip and to the brass discs.
 Examine the debug output in the Serial console.
 Because WiFi is not yet configured, the LEDs should eventually pulse purple and fade to black.
-1. Try an externally-triggered 'Glow'.
-On a phone with a 2.4GHz WiFi Hotspot feature, create a Hotspot called **wedding-fireworks**.
+1. **Externally-triggered 'Glow' Test.**  On a phone with a 2.4GHz WiFi Hotspot feature, create a Hotspot called **wedding-fireworks**.
 Within a minute or so, the Puck should start Glowing until the Hotspot expires or is disabled.
-1. Configure WiFi via either WiFi Training or Auto-provisioning.
+1. **WiFi Training Test.** Set up WiFi via either WiFi Training or Auto-provisioning.
 (See below.)
-1. Now that WiFi is available, test a locally-triggered 'Glow' by touching the brass discs.
+1. **Locally-triggered 'Glow' Test.** Now that WiFi is available, test a local 'Glow' by touching the brass discs.
 If WiFi has been correctly set up, this should initiate a five-minute light show.
-If you get a short purple pulsing instead, it means the WiFi connection failed - probably because the credentials were not properly configured.
+If you get a short purple pulsing instead, the WiFi connection likely failed - probably because the credentials were not properly configured.
 Red pulsing means things are working properly, but you attempted a second Glow too quickly.
-1. Verify that a quick second Glow attempt does indeed trigger the red pulsing error indication.
+1. **Quick Trigger Test.** Verify that a quick second Glow attempt does indeed trigger the red pulsing error indication.
-1. If you have built more than one Puck, verify that 'Glowing' one triggers the others.
+1. **Multi-Puck Test.** If you have built more than one Puck, verify that 'Glowing' one triggers the others.
 If it doesn't work, make sure they have all been correctly connected to WiFi.

 ## WiFi Training Testing